 - In the case of special categories of data:

-a.
-Processing in the field of employment; and
+- Processing in the field of employment; and

 If none of the other grounds applies to the processing of personal data, organisations must obtain express consent from the data subject to process their personal data.

-Consent should also be sought if an Employee’s personal data is processed for a reason other than usual HR/Administrative purposes.
+Consent should also be sought if an employee’s personal data is processed for a reason other than usual HR/administrative purposes.
 This will need to be considered on a case by case basis but may include, for example, contacting an employee on their personal phone for work purposes.

 Under GDPR, consent must be a “freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she by statement or clear affirmative action, signifies agreement to the processing of personal data relating to him or her”.